dscho/pagefind-xkcd-demo/content/comics/2018-12-3-cohort-and-age-effects.md

 Cueball: Tonight: Are Millennials killing the joint replacement industry?

 [To the left of Cueball is a presentation which includes a two by two table with a header above the table.
 Each of the two rows and columns are labeled, with rows entitled 'Baby Boomers' and  'Millennials', and columns entitled 'Knee' and 'Hip']

-Operation rate per 100,000
+;Operation rate per 100,000

-Baby Boomers:
+;Baby Boomers:

-Knee: 720
+**Knee:** 720

-Hip: 390
+**Hip:** 390

-Millennials:
+;Millennials:

-Knee: 1
+**Knee:** 1

-Hip: 3
+**Hip:** 3

 [Caption below the panel:]